 About Haiti economical status in a brief

-The country is still plagued by widespread corruption, gang violence, drug trafficking, and organized crime.
+The country still plagued by widespread corruption, gang violence, drug trafficking, and organized crime.
 In addition, bureaucratic barriers, weak infrastructure, including access to electricity, discourage foreign investment.

 However, today this island state is considered more as a blockchain hub for projects that are expanding our understanding of the technology’s potential.